Kirsten Engel learned at an early age the importance of giving back to her community and protecting our resources for

 Kirsten is running for Congress to fight for access to quality affordable healthcare and protect our environment and natural resources.
 In Washington, she will continue standing up for Arizona families and small businesses to build a lasting economy with opportunities for everyone.

 Kirsten is married to Scott Saleska, a climate scientist at the University of Arizona.
 On the weekends you can find them enjoying Arizona's hiking trails and jogging on the Rillito.
-Kirsten and Scott’s daughter, Helene currently attends public high school in Tucson.
+Kirsten and Scott’s daughter, Helene recently started her freshman year of college.